Tyclonie/UDPFileTransfer/README.md

 # UDP File Transfer
+- This is PRE-RELEASE and is currently not fully functional and is feature limited!
 - FTP (File Transfer Protocol) uses the TCP protocol to tranfer files within a network.
 I present to you a program which uses the UDP protocol to transfer files across networks.

 ## How to use